A. K. Badrul Haque

-A. K. Badrul Haque was a Justice of the High Court Division of the Bangladesh Supreme Court.
+A. K. Badrul Haque (26 September 1941 - 22 December 2013) was a justice of the High Court Division of the Bangladesh Supreme Court.

 Early life

 Badrul Haque was born on 26 September 1941 in Patuakhali District, East Bengal, British Raj.
-He completed his bachelors and masters in history, and a law degree from the University of Dhaka.
+He completed his bachelor's and master's degrees in history, and a law degree from the University of Dhaka.

 Career

+Badrul Haque was elevated to the High Court Division as an additional judge on 1 June 1996.
+He was made a judge of the division on 31 May 1998.

-Badrul Haque and Justice Fazlur Rahman criticized Judge Ali Noor, Chittagong Chief Metropolitan Magistrate, for sending a six month old to jail with her mother, Minati Nath, in a robbery case.
+Badrul Haque and Justice Fazlur Rahman criticized Judge Ali Noor, Chittagong Chief Metropolitan Magistrate, for sending a six-month-old to jail with her mother, Minati Nath, in a robbery case.

-Badrul Haque resigned as a Judge of the High Court Division on 3 March 2008.
-He was set to retire on 26 September 2008.
-He had been superseded multiple times by junior justices promotion to the Appellate Division.
+Badrul Haque was superseded multiple times by junior justices' promotion to the Appellate Division.
 In August 2006, Justice Md.
-Joynul Abedin was promoted superseding him, Justice Syed Amirul Islam, and Justice Md.
-Hasan Amin which was protested by lawyers.
+Joynul Abedin was promoted, superseding him, Justice Syed Amirul Islam, and Justice Md.
+Hasan Amin, which was protested by lawyers.

+Badrul Haque resigned from the High Court Division on 3 March 2008.
+He had been set to retire on 26 September 2008.

 He participated in a mock trial of the war criminals of the Bangladesh Liberation War of 1971 organized by the Department of Law of the University of Dhaka in April 2010.